sourcefrog/cargo-mutants/README.md

     caught.
   - If the build and tests succeed, that might mean test coverage was inadequate, or it might mean we accidentally generated a no-op mutation.
-    (Doing so is a shortcoming in this tool.)
   - Revert the mutation to return the tree to its clean state.

-The nice thing about `Default` is that it's defined on many commonly-used types including `()`, so cargo-mutants does not need to really understand the function return type at this early stage.
-Some functions will fail to build because they return a type that does not implement `Default`, and that's OK.

 The file is parsed using the [`syn`](https://docs.rs/syn) crate, but mutations are applied textually, rather than to the token stream, so that unmutated code